History of air traffic control in the United Kingdom: Secondary radar and transponders

 Secondary radar is a direct descendant of the British IFF system, after Welsh engineer Richard Davies (courtier) persuaded the Americans to adopt the technology in 1942.

+Pip-squeak was invented by Eric Charles Williams CB (May 15 1915 - January 8 1980) in March 1939, working with Canadian Harold Larnder (1902-81), fitted from early 1940, who had studied Physics at the University of Birmingham.

 In the 1950s government physicist Ronald Lionel Gillham developed the Gillham code for transponder altitude data.

 From the early 1960s, A.C.
 Cossor at Harlow claimed to be the only company in Europe making secondary radar.

 A meeting in December 1960 between the UK and the US determined how secondary radar would broadly work.
 By the early 1960s, the USA required US-registered aircraft, flying above 25,000 ft, to have a transponder for secondary surveillance radar.
 The transponder equipment would cost about £2,000.
 Without this radar, there was a 1500 mi radar gap in the North Atlantic.
 Secondary radar would close this gap.
 It was hoped to have around eight secondary radar units to cover the UK, with 180 mi range, from around 1963.
 There would be a maximum of 64 transponder codes available.

 Air France and BOAC ordered the Cossor SSR.1251 transponder system for their Boeing 707 aircraft.

 By 1 July 1962 all aircraft flying over 25,000 ft in the UK were to have had a transponder fitted.
 This date was moved to 1 July 1965, then to 1 July 1966, and also applied to Eurocontrol countries.
 Not enough aircraft had had transponders fitted, and not enough ground radar units had had enough secondary radar added.

 A three-day international symposium was held from Monday 23 September 1963 at the Royal Radar Establishment in Worcestershire, with around 250 delegates, to discuss advances in radar such as transponders.
 It was organised by the Ministry of Aviation and the Electronic Engineering Association.

 In April 1965 Russia (through Aviaexport) bought fifty SSR.1600 ATC Airborne Transponders for its Aeroflot fleet, and for manufacturers such as Tupolev, for £80,000.
 The Concorde team turned down this transponder.

 The SSR.2100 transponder was fitted to aircraft such as Concorde, the BAC 1-11, Trident, and the Viscount.

 In a £2.75 million contract, Plessey supplied the secondary radar system for the new West Drayton site, to operate from mid-1969, on Plessey Digitrace screens.

 The British-French Marconi SECAR secondary radar was chosen for Eurocontrol and Brussels Airport.

 In 1979 Cossor developed its Adsel transponder system.
 From 1983, this system was internationally called Mode S (S=selective) to avoid FRUIT (False Returns Unsynchronised with Interrogator Transmissions).
 It was being trialled in British Midland aircraft.

 Cossor largely developed the monopulse system, entering service from the early 1980s.
 Cossor was the leading company for transponders, right into the 1990s.

 The selective Mode S system had been also developed in Worcestershire since the late 1960s.
 The S band works with 10-cm radar.